KyleKowal/PasswordGenerator/README.md

 # PasswordGenerator
 This is an easy password generator that creates passowrds from 8-128 characters long based upon user input.
 It is built upon HTML, CSS, and JS.
+The link for the application is here. https://kylekowal.github.io/PasswordGenerator/